mikisvaz/rbbt/tutorial/background/index.md

 specified globaly for an entire environment but still allow particular users or scripts to redefine them.
 As we will see in the section on the web interfaces, this forms the basis of our modular approach to application development.
-The '<library-root>' is calculated from the file that has requested the file, the path of the file is extracted and then traversed back to the parent directory that contains the sub-directory `lib`.
+The '{library-root}' is calculated from the file that has requested the file, the path of the file is extracted and then traversed back to the parent directory that contains the sub-directory `lib`.
 Thus, by creating a `lib` directory inside a project you 'root' the Resource file system allowing access to all